mattbrand/campconquer/README.md

 - [ ] validate max. one capture per game

-- [x] unequip (or we may not need unequip if i add the rule “only one of each item type can be equipped” )

 - [ ] player stats across all seasons in GET player endpoint

-- [x] admin user who is not a player

 - [ ] set session token inside WebGL HTML; skip login in client